Installation¶

 commands do

 not work for Bob.
-The problem is that these installtion variants are only
+The problem is that these installation variants are only

 really working for pure python projects.
 In contrast to that Bob comes with